Erik Josten: Other versions

+Amalgam Comics

+Goliath/Oliver Queen appears in the Amalgam Universe as an amalgamation of DC Comics Green Arrow and Josten.

 JLA/Avengers

-During the JLA/Avengers storyline Erik, as Goliath, is seen among the enthralled villains defending Krona's stronghold, along with other members of the Masters of Evil.
-He is shown being struck by Plastic Man, who has turned into a giant ball.
+Erik Josten as Goliath appears in JLA/Avengers as a brainwashed minion of Krona.

 Marvel Zombies

 Atlas appears alongside the Thunderbolts in the Dead Days one-shot of the Marvel Zombies miniseries attacking Thor.
-He is seen in one panel being hit in the face with Thor's mighty hammer.
+He is seen in one panel being hit in the face with Thor's hammer and his entire teeth falling out of his mouth, presumably killing him.

-Marvel Adventures
+Marvel Adventures: The Avengers

 Erik Josten appears in Marvel Adventures: The Avengers #20 as Hank Pym's research assistant.
-It transpires he has a grudge against Hank and a crush on Janet van Dyne/Giant Girl, and when Janet tells him she's not interested, he grows to giant size and dons a version of the Goliath costume.
+It transpires he has a grudge against Hank and a crush on Janet van Dyne/Giant Girl.
+When Janet tells him she's not interested in him, Erik grows to giant size and dons a version of the Goliath costume.
 He is defeated by Hank and an army of ants.

 House of M

 In the House of M reality, Power Man is part of a non-mutant supervillain team made up of the Vulture and Stilt-Man.
 In issue #5, he is seen on TV being subdued and arrested by an FBI team of mutants, specifically Blob and Thunderbird.